crestfall-sh/drafts/README.md

 ### Focus on your users and your business, leave the back-end infrstructure to us.

-- We want you to worry about delivering value to your end-users through great products, services, and user experiences.
+- We want you to worry about delivering value to your end-users through great user experiences, products, and services.
 Let Crestfall handle the rest such as Authentication, Authorization, REST API, Search API, Storage API, DNS, Web Hosting, and more.

 ### Monoliths first, microservices later.